decentraland/auth-server/README.md

 ### Authentication Flow

-For the sign in flow in the desktop client. we will need to request a special method called `dcl_personal_sign`.
+For the sign in flow in the desktop client, we will need to use a special method called `dcl_personal_sign`.

 This methods works similarly to `personal_sign` but with a little difference.